-The ever-increasing amount of data is becoming a major challenge for our companies.
-The variety of data ranges from employee and customer information to complex scientific data – data that impacts decisions and strategic business movements.
+The ever-increasing amount of data is becoming a major challenge for our companies and the variety of data ranges from employee and customer information to complex scientific data – data that impacts decisions and strategic business movements.
 The systems that process this data are often very complex and the technical requirements for these systems are evolving at an unprecedented rate.
 Therefore, these systems need to be adapted in good time to the new requirements.
 As a result, the data must be moved or integrated into the new system.
-The process of moving data from one system to another – data migration – is an important process in any organization.
+The data migrations process from one system to another is an important process in any organization.
 For example, companies move their data to start a new application, update databases, or merge data from different sources.

 While moving data from a source system to a target system without a clever testing strategy seems straightforward, organizations can easily encounter serious problems.
 If no data is available in the target system after data migration – this is called data loss – or if the data is not qualitative and integer, the company incurs high costs or important deadlines may be missed.